rubenpazch/Group-our-transactions/README.md

 This project was built using Ruby and Rails version 6, it is a web application and for running on your local environment you should follow these guidelines.

+### Prerequisites

+- Ruby 2.6.5
+- Rails 6.0.3
+- Bootstrap
+- Rspec
+- Jquery
+- Faker
+- Factory Bot
+- Git

-### The Project
+### Setup

-The project repository can be found in [github link](https://github.com/rubenpazch/Group-our-transactions) or just clone the project using this command.
+The project repository can be found in [GitHub link](https://github.com/rubenpazch/Group-our-transactions) or just clone the project using this command.